humdrum-tools/humdrum-documentation/guide/ch11/index.md

 <span class="option">i</span> or <span class="option">I</span>
 options.
 With the <span class="option">I</span> option, unvoiced inner intervals appear in the output in parentheses.
-For example, the following output is generated for Example 1.1 with the <span class="option">I</span> option.
+For example, the following output is generated for Example&nbsp;1.1 with the <span class="option">I</span> option.
 Notice the addition of `(+M2)` and `(-2)`.
 The rising major second arises from the pitches D4 and E4;
 the falling minor third arises from the pitches G4 and E4.